doctorturkey/google-app-engine-blog/README.md

 # UDACITY MULTI-USER BLOG

 Hello!
 Welcome to this blog.
 The last bastion of free speech on the internet.
 You want a website that isn't moderated?
 Try this one out!
 Just kidding, don't fuck this website up.
+I mean speak your mind but don't be a dick.

 If you want to just see what this website can do, go to http://polar-caldron-147103.appspot.com/